 The district has five elementary schools and a feeder pattern for its two middle schools that is based on the elementary school of attendance.
 There are dedicated attendance zones for each elementary school, as well as flexible attendance zones – in which newly registering students may attend one of two or more schools in order to balance class sizes.
 More information about:

-If you are unable to access the above map or listing of district addresses with attendance zones, please contact District Registrar Joan Vertigan at email@example.com or (518) 377-4666, ext.
+If you would like to see a map or listing of district addresses with attendance zones, please contact District Registrar Joan Vertigan at email@example.com or (518) 377-4666, ext.
 50714 to arrange to have the information provided to you.

 Do you have a new baby or a child younger than school age at home?
 Please let us know!